tgiuse/Obsidian-Notes/Green Computing/Theory from the practical part.md

 ---
 Data distillation represents a powerful technique for creating more sustainable machine learning practices.
-The fundamental concept involves synthesizing small, high fidelity data summaries
+The fundamental concept involves synthesizing small, high fidelity data summaries that capture the most important knowledge from larger target datasets.